Who pays land tax in Victoria?

 In Victoria, land tax is paid to the State Revenue Office (SRO), which is a division of the Victoria Department of Treasury and Finance.
 The SRO is responsible for assessing and collecting land tax from property owners in Victoria.
 Once the land tax is calculated, SRO sends the land tax notice to the property owner, who then has to pay the land tax by the due date mentioned in the notice.

-The land tax can be paid by various ways such as:
+The land tax can be paid in various ways, such as:

 • Online through the SRO’s website